Ozurumba/Ozurumba/README.md

 <div style=""text-align: center> <a href="https://ozurumbaobinna.netlify.app/">Website</a> || <a href="https://twitter.com/ObinnaOzurumba3">Twitter</a>  || <a href="https://www.linkedin.com/in/ozurumba-obinna-985a37148/">Linkedin</a> </div>

 👋 Hello!
-I'm Ozurumba Obinna, an experienced Technical Product Manager and software developer with a strong focus on web 2 and web 3 technologies.
+I'm Ozurumba Obinna, an experienced Technical Product Manager and software developer with a strong focus on Agnetic AI, web 2 and web 3 technologies.
 I specialize in the fascinating realms of payments, chatbots (AI), fintech, and e-commerce.

 💻 Over the course of several years, I have honed my skills in Technical Product Management, effectively translating ideas into tangible products that meet the needs of users.
 My software development experience has equipped me with a deep understanding of both web 2 and web 3 ecosystems, enabling me to navigate the complexities of these evolving landscapes.